Shane07p/UrbanServe-Home-Services-Database-System/README.md

 ## What is UrbanServe?

 UrbanServe connects customers with verified local service professionals for doorstep home services — plumbing, electrical work, AC servicing, deep cleaning, carpentry, laptop repair, salon, and more.
-The database manages the complete service lifecycle:
+The database manages the complete service lifecycle of homerservice management system:

 **Browse → Book → Assign → Pay → Review**